My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 You can also fit in folders, documents, and papers you print from the site.
 In the photo, I used the folder template and just cut small pieces of paper to use as documents.

-Have fun filling in this easy-to-make bag for your dolls!
+Have fun filling up this easy-to-make bag for your dolls!